-Study Area for European Sites Justification for the Study Area Extents boundary, extended to 15km from the An evaluation distance of 15km is currently recommended in the case of projects (DoEHLG, 2009).
+Study Area for European Sites Justification for the Study Area Extents 15km from the construction works area boundary, extended to 15km from the boundary of all of the Other Elements of the Whole UWF Project.
+An evaluation distance of 15km is currently recommended in the case of projects (DoEHLG, 2009).
 The extension of the area is based on professional judgement and the precautionary principle.